-So far, the examples in this chapter have often described how people are expected to behave in certain situations—for example, when buying food or boarding a bus.
+So far, the examples in this module have often described how people are expected to behave in certain situations—for example, when buying food or boarding a bus.
 These examples describe the visible and invisible rules of conduct through which societies are structured, or what sociologists call norms.
 Norms define how to behave in accordance with what a society has defined as good, right, and important, and most members of the society adhere to them.

 Formal norms are established, written rules.
 They are behaviors worked out and agreed upon in order to suit and serve the most people.
 Laws are formal norms, but so are employee manuals, college entrance exam requirements, and “no running” signs at swimming pools.
 Formal norms are the most specific and clearly stated of the various types of norms, and they are the most strictly enforced.
 But even formal norms are enforced to varying degrees and are reflected in cultural values.